olcf/olcf-user-docs/software/containers_on_frontier.rst

 Using gdbserver to debug a single MPI task
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In this method, we are launching an MPI application with multiple MPI ranks, but one of the ranks is started with a tool called ``gdbserver``.
+In this method, we are launching an containerized MPI application with multiple MPI ranks, but one of the ranks is started with a tool called ``gdbserver``.
 This sets up a debugging server that ``gdb`` can connect to and step through that particular rank.
 All the other ranks will progress as normal until they are blocked by communication to the rank being debugged, or an MPI barrier affecting all ranks.
 Once that is crossed, the other ranks will continue on again.

-This method lets you use a familiar tool `gdb` to inspect a single rank.
-The disadvantage is that this not as fully featured as a special purpose HPC debugger like Linaro Forge or gdb4hpc.
-You will not be able to switch between different ranks of your program on the fly.
+The disadvantage here is that
+this is not as fully featured as a special purpose HPC debugger like Linaro Forge or gdb4hpc.
+You will not be able to switch between different ranks of your program on the fly to debug them.
+You can only debug the rank you launched with gdbserver.

 The below example uses a 2 node job, but it generalizes to larger jobs.